-- 110(2)(b)(1)Any person has the right to submit written statements supporting or objecting to any application for a permit, or for an amendment or revision of a previously granted permit.
+- (1) Any person has the right to submit written statements supporting or objecting to any application for a permit, or for an amendment or revision of a previously granted permit.
 For a person to become a party, the person must meet the definition of a party as provided in these regulations.
-Any party may petition for a hearing on any application for a permit, - (2) In order for statements supporting or objecting to an application, petitions for a hearing, and/or submissions to become a party to be considered timely, the following deadlines shall apply:
+Any party may petition for a hearing on any application for a permit, or for an amendment or technical revision to a previously granted permit. - (2) In order for statements supporting or objecting to an application, petitions for a hearing, and/or submissions to become a party to be considered timely, the following deadlines shall apply: